• Latest

 They’re Self-Harming

-If your teenager is cutting or burning themselves, it’s a sign that they’re in a lot of pain.
+If your teenager is cutting or burning themselves, it’s a sign that they’re in great pain.
 They may not see any other way to cope with their emotions, and they may not believe that things will get better.

 If you’re concerned that your teenager may not be as invested in their life as they used to be, it’s essential to talk to them about it.
 They may be going through a tough time and need some extra support.